London Buses route 94

 London Buses route 94 is a Transport for London contracted bus route in London, England.
-Running between Acton Green and Piccadilly Circus, it is operated by London United.
+Running between Acton Green and Piccadilly Circus, it is operated by First Bus London subsidiary London United.

 History

 Route 94 commenced operating on 22 September 1990 to replace the withdrawn section of route 88 between Acton Green and Oxford Circus, it then ran parallel to route 88 to Trafalgar Square (Sundays only).
 On 13 July 1991 it was diverted to East Acton DuCane Road and the service level increased following the truncation of route 12 west of Shepherd's Bush.
 At the same time it was extended at all times to Trafalgar Square.

 Route 94 gained a night service in the form of N94 in July 1999.
 It was the first night bus and was introduced by the General.

 On 24 January 2004, route 94 was converted to one man operation with the AEC Routemasters replaced by Alexander ALX400 bodied Dennis Trident 2s.
 Twenty Alexander Dennis Enviro400Hs entered service on the route in late 2010.

-In February 2020, 29 ADL Enviro400EVs entered service on route 94.
+In February 2020, 29 BYD Alexander Dennis Enviro400EVs entered service on route 94.

+On 28 February 2025, the route passed from London United to First Bus London following the acquisition of RATP Dev Transit London by FirstGroup.